-Georgia Cervical Cancer Incidence and Mortality Rates by Geography
+Georgia Cervical Cancer Mortality Rates by Race and Geography

-Women living in rural Georgia are at a greater risk of developing cervical cancer than are women living in urban areas.
-Incidence rates are 19 percent higher and mortality rates are 46 percent higher in rural counties than in urban counties.
+Women living in rural Georgia are at a greater risk for developing cervical cancer than are women living in urban areas.
+Incidence rates are 26 percent higher and mortality rates are 49 percent higher in rural counties than in urban counties.

-White women living in urban areas of Georgia have the lowest cervical cancer incidence rate (8.7 per 100,000).
-Black women living in rural Georgia have the highest rate (14.7 per 100,000).
+White women living in urban areas of Georgia have the lowest cervical cancer incidence rate (8.3 per 100,000).
+Black women living in rural Georgia have the highest cervical cancer incidence rate (14.5 per 100,000).